 Project BRIDGES

 The Protestant University of Applied Sciences Berlin (EHB) has been implementing the Project BRIDGES since January 2025 within the framework of the DAAD program UAS.International.
 This three-year project is the second major initiative in the field of International at EHB that is funded through this program.
-The goal of BRIDGES is to establish an international focus area within the Bachelor’s program in Social Work, making EHB an attractive place of study for students preparing for an increasingly globalized job market.
+The goal of BRIDGES is to establish an Additional Qualification within the Bachelor’s program in Social Work, making EHB an attractive place of study for students preparing for an increasingly globalized job market.

 At the core of the project is the close collaboration with international partners to optimally prepare students for the challenges of international social work.
 From the very first semester, international topics and digital teaching formats are integrated into everyday studies.
 Starting in the fourth semester, students deepen their knowledge through mandatory internships or study periods abroad.
 The program is further complemented by language courses, workshops on inter- and transculturality, and a comprehensive support package.
 At the same time, teachers and staff at EHB receive further training in language and intercultural competence.